ARTICLE I – SEAL AND FISCAL YEAR

 The Club shall have power to the extent permitted by the Alaska Non-Profit Corporation Act to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Club, or is or was serving at the request of the Club as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against him and incurred by him in any such capacity or arising out of his status as such, whether or not the Club would have the power to indemnify him against such liability under the provisions of this Article.

-ARTICLE VII: SPECIAL CORPORATE ACTS
+ARTICLE VII SPECIAL CORPORATE ACTS

 Contracts, deeds, bonds, documents and instruments shall be executed by the President, or in his absence, the Vice-President, under seal of the corporation affixed and attested to by the Secretary unless the Board of Directors in a particular situation designates another procedure for the execution of said documents.

 Checks, notes, and drafts and demands for money shall be signed by the officer or officers from time to time designated by the Board of Directors.